WoN-Hackathon-2019/won-LocationInformationBot/README.md

 # Location Information Bot

 This bot connects to a custom atom, which provides the Location Information (or li, pi, etc.) tag.
 It then provides the client with useful information about the desired location via a direct message.
+Cooperation with TranslateBot for additional info.

 # RubberDuckyStudio